luafun/luafun/README.md

 LuaJIT 2.1 alpha is recommended.
 The library designed in mind of fact that [LuaJIT traces tail-, up- and down-recursion][LuaJIT-Recursion] and has a lot of [byte code optimizations][LuaJIT-Optimizations].
-Reference Lua may not work and is not supported.
+Lua 5.1-5.3 are also supported.

 Please check out [documentation][Documentation] for more information.